 If not, who is going to pay for your new clothes and toiletries or change of clothes until your delayed bags finally show up?

-Don’t overdo it – check all your other existing policies and don’t insure something that is already covered, such as damaged or stolen items which might be covered by your credit card company’s purchase protection feature.
+Check all your other existing policies and don’t insure for something that is already covered elsewhere.

 5. Research the provider’s claims & customer service processes

 Before you buy, assess the quality of an insurance provider in terms of its customer service team and claims process.

 If you purchase travel insurance from a provider that isn’t accommodating when the brown stuff hits the fan while you’re overseas, then you’ve obviously wasted your money!

 It will depend on what your personal circumstances are like: